nschorgh/CaveXML/README.md

    `allcaves-database.csv`  (csv version of the database generated from the XML version)
    `cavexml-db-table.css`	  (minimalist Style Sheet so the XML database can be viewed in a webbrowser)
    `Utilities/cavexml2csv.py`         (converts database to comma-separated-values using Python)
-   `Utilities/cavexml-numeric.py`	    (parses quasi-numerical entries; auxiliary utility)
+   `Utilities/cavexml2kml.py`	  (converts coordinates in CaveXML entries into KML format)
-   `Utilities/reorder.xslt`    		 (sorts elements within each record; auxiliary utility)
+   `Utilities/cavexml-numeric.py`	    (parses quasi-numerical entries)
-   `Utilities/xml2kml.py`	  (converts coordinates in CaveXML entries into KML format)
+   `Utilities/reorder.xslt`    		 (sorts elements within each record)

 This is a pilot project to explore the capabilities of a CaveXML implementation end-to-end.
 The actual database is for demonstration, and mainly contains ice caves and lava tubes.